TaeAhmed/Led-ARM/README.md

 29/8/2021 12:50AM
-nearly complete timer module, depends on led module, will complete that next, replaced all .c includes with .h, started making header files and adding API prototypes
+nearly complete timer module, depends on led module, will complete that next, replaced all .c includes with .h, started making header files and adding API prototypes, code is not complete